How to Grow and Care for Gloxinias

 The plants commonly known as Gloxinias, or perhaps florist Gloxinias, are mostly varieties of one species, Sinningia speciosa, which comes from Brazil.

-These modern hybrids have brilliantly colored trumpet-shaped flowers and very beautiful, large, flat, velvety mid-green leaves.
+These modern hybrids have brilliantly colored trumpet-shaped flowers and very beautiful, large, flat and velvety mid-green leaves.
 The blooms vary in color from rich crimson, deep red, violet and white to various combinations of such colors.
 Some forms, called the tigrina gloxinias, have flowers heavily spotted or delicately veined in these colors on a white background, and others have frilled edges, touched with white.

 Atmosphere: Gloxinias should be kept away from draughts.